aperepel/nifi-mqtt-bundle/README.md

 - For Last Will Topics the payload must be a String, no binary support.
 This makes sense, as we are configuring things via a UI.
 - Due to the nature of MQTT spec and underlying library implementation, NiFi's backpressure counts are not guaranteed to be precise when changing the `Receive Buffer Count`.
 The reason is an inherent message backlog on the network.
-Changing this setting from a default of `1` will yield a much higher throughput, but after `GetMQTT` is stoped one might end up with a queue size of ~2x the backpressure limit.
+Changing this setting from a default of `1` will yield a much higher throughput, but after `GetMQTT` is stopped one might end up with a queue size of ~2x the backpressure limit.
 It won't go above that on component restart.
 The processor will go to lengths in order to flush the incoming messages from the memory buffer and network into NiFi, thus avoiding any message loss or having to implement more complex persistence strategies. **Above does not apply to a default setting of `1`**, which is plenty fast and has no surprises for a NiFi user.